tomasz-lisowski/zig-microui-example/README.md

 Misc features include:
 - Resiable window
 - Custom and easy to edit atlas
-- Atlas contains a custom bitmap font and icons
+- Atlas contains a custom bitmap font and icons (it was created in [Aseprite](https://github.com/aseprite/aseprite))

 ## Building
 1. Install OpenGL, SDL2, SDL2_image, and make sure to clone submodules (microui)